sillsdev/ptx2pdf/docs/documentation/styling.md

 ### Styling based on book and/or periph
 There are times when a certain book (e.g. the glossary) or a certain periph division (e.g. the imprimatur) should be styled differently.
-These prefix the style stack in an analagous manner to categories.
-The codes for these are `id:GEN|` and `periph:title|` repsectively.
+These prefix the style stack in an analogous manner to categories.
+The codes for these are `id:GEN|` and `periph:title|` respectively.
 If the USFM is:
 ```tex
 \id FRT